AugmenTab/communib33/README.md

 # kudob33
-A Nifty Island kudos bot.
+A proposal for a Nifty Island kudos bot.